JiMu-Bao/ipfire-3.x/kernel/README.md

   # pakfire-builder shell kernel.nm
   (pakfire-shell)> cd /usr/src/packages/kernel-x.y.z...

-The following commands are available:
+The following commands are available.
+Appending the <arch> argument allows you to edit a specific architecture.
+Default is x86_64.

 #### oldconfig